PipHoward/data-sharing-soe/_episodes/external-lesson_3.md

 ---
 title: How/Where to share data?
-teaching: 5
+teaching: null
-exercises: 25
+exercises: null
-duration: null
+duration: 20
 summary: A discussion about data licensing - what kind of options are there, and what are the pros and cons?
 questions: